 The Class M-1 Reference Tranche will correspond to the Class M-1 Notes and the Class M-2 Reference Tranche will correspond to the Class M-2 Notes.
 With respect to any Payment Date, any reductions in the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranche, allocated pursuant to the hypothetical structure as described in this Prospectus as a result of the occurrence of Credit Events on the Reference Obligations, will result in a corresponding reduction in the Class Principal Balance of the Class M-1 or Class M-2 Notes, as applicable.
-Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations that are allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranche pursuant to the hypothetical structure described in this Prospectus will result in Fannie Mae being required to pay a corresponding amount of principal on such Payment Date to the Class M-1 or Class M-2 Notes, as applicable, as a result of the relationship between the Class M-1 or Class M-2 Notes, as applicable, as a result of the relationship between the Class M-1 or Class M-2 notes and understand all the information related to the hypothetical structure and the Reference Tranches in this Prospectus and otherwise made available to such investors as if they were investing in the Class of Reference Tranche corresponding to their Class of Notes.
+Similarly, with respect to any Payment Date, the amount of any principal collections on the Reference Obligations that are allocated to reduce the Class Notional Amount of the Class M-1 or Class M-2 Reference Tranche pursuant to the hypothetical structure described in this Prospectus will result in Fannie Mae being required to pay a corresponding amount of principal on such Payment Date to the Class M-1 or Class M-2 Notes, as applicable, as a result of the relationship between the Class M-1 or Class M-2 Notes on the one hand and its corresponding Class of Reference Tranche on the other hand.
+Investors in the Notes should review and understand all the information related to the hypothetical structure and the Reference Tranches in this Prospectus and otherwise made available to such investors as if they were investing in the Class of Reference Tranche corresponding to their Class of Notes.

 The effect of the Notes being linked to the Reference Pool and the corresponding Classes of Reference Tranches established pursuant to the hypothetical structure is that Fannie Mae is transferring certain credit risk that it bears with respect to the Reference Pool to the extent that the Class Principal Balances of the Notes are subject to being written down as a result of the occurrence of Credit Events on the Reference Obligations as described in this Prospectus.
 Because we are not issuing any notes that correspond to the Class A-H, Class M-1H, Class M-2H and Class B-H Reference Tranches, we are effectively retaining the portion of the credit risk with respect to the Reference Pool represented by those Classes of Reference Tranches.
 On the Closing Date, the Class M-1H Reference Tranche will represent not less than 5% of the combined initial Class Notional Amount of the Class M-1 and Class M-1H Reference Tranches, and the Class M-2H Reference Tranche will represent not less than 5% of the combined initial Class Notional Amount of the Class M-2 and Class M-2H Reference Tranches.
-We do not intend, through this transaction or any subsequent transactions, to enter into agreements that (A) transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class M-2 and Class M-2H Reference Tranches (in aggregate) or (B) transfer or hedge any portion of the Class B-H Reference Tranches.
+We do not intend, through this transaction or any subsequent transactions, to enter into agreements that (A) transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class A-H Reference Tranche, (ii) the Class M-1 and Class M-1H Reference Tranches (in aggregate) or (iii) the Class M-2 and Class M-2H Reference Tranches (in aggregate) or (B) transfer or hedge any portion of the Class B-H Reference Tranche.